 Every kitchen needs a great skillet

-Skillets, also known as fry pans, are useful for many kitchen tasks, from frying a single egg to putting a sear on a large roast before finishing it off in the oven.
+Skillets, also known as frying pans, are useful for many kitchen tasks, from frying a single egg to putting a sear on a large roast before finishing it off in the oven.
 Stovetop-to-oven skillets are also a great choice for one-pot meals, which are becoming increasingly popular with today's busy lifestyles.

 We focus on 12-inch skillets in this report -- perfect for a larger family meal -- because they typically are not included in cookware sets.
-However, most of the skillets we recommend also come in smaller sizes.
+However, most of the skillets we recommend also come in smaller or larger sizes.
 If you're fine with a smaller skillet or two and would like matching pots as well, cookware sets, which we cover in a separate report, offer the best value.
 Cookware sets also include lids, which you often have to purchase separately when buying a skillet by itself.

 One of the most important things to know about using a skillet is that there is a learning curve, just as there is with any new cookware.
 Cast iron and stainless steel are not nonstick, so it's worth taking the time to learn how to properly use them and what kinds of foods are best to cook in that type of pan.
-Even a nonstick pan won't be suitable for everything; for example, it's not always the best choice for putting a sear on a steak or preparing more complex dishes that can benefit from the browned bits (called "fond") that stick to a pan and flavor gravies and sauces.
+Even a nonstick frying pan won't be suitable for everything; for example, it's not always the best choice for putting a sear on a steak or preparing more complex dishes that can benefit from the browned bits (called "fond") that stick to a pan and flavor gravies and sauces.
 Nonstick skillets also usually have a lower oven-safe temperature and often aren't recommended for use under a broiler.
-That's why experts often recommend you keep a couple of different types of skillets around, so you always have the right pan for the job.
+That's why experts suggest keeping a couple of different types of skillets around, so you always have the right pan for the job.

-The main types of skillets
+The main types of skillets: